 Also be sure to check out these other 15 Nautical Baby Shower Ideas!

-Need some DIY baby gift ideas?
+Need some baby crafts ideas?
 Check out these other posts: